joeylafyatis/pigeons-dbt/README.md

 # NYCFC Match Database

-This repo contains a Python script that refreshes a normalized SQLite database file of NYCFC match data.
-The script first creates a database architecture defined in SQL, and then inserts data from a CSV file following a series of transformations.
+This repo contains a Python script that refreshes a SQLite database of NYCFC match data.
+The script first creates an architecture defined in SQL files, and then inserts data retrieved and normalized from a CSV file.

 ## Requirements

-The Python script in this repo will only succeed if the modules in `requirements.txt` are made available to it.
+The Python script in this repo will only succeed if the modules in `requirements.txt` are installed and available.

 ## Overview